The Routledge Handbook of Architecture, Urban Space and Politics, Volume II: Ecology, Social Participation and Marginalities

 Author Information

 Nikolina Bobic is an academic and an architect currently based at the University of Plymouth, UK.
-Engaging with the two disciplines in which she is trained, architecture and sociology, her research addresses the intersections of power, politics and space in their oppressive and liberatory mechanisms.
+Her research is preoccupied with political constructs of architecture and urban space.
+Within this domain, and engaging with the two disciplines in which she is trained (architecture and sociology), she addresses the intersections of power, politics, and space in their oppressive and liberatory mechanisms.
 Farzaneh Haghighi is a Senior Lecturer in Architecture in the School of Architecture and Planning, the University of Auckland, New Zealand.
 Her research interests revolve around the political role of space by drawing upon the intersection of political philosophy, architecture and urbanism.

 Tab Content 6